“I love watching the sunrise and sunset and the sky, the birds.”

 You could visualise a protective armour enveloping you, shielding you from negative energies and unwanted influences.
 Alternatively, bathe yourself in pure white light.

 Step 2: Mountain Pose (Tadasana) Inhale and raise your arms overhead, palms together.
-Stand tall like a mountain, grounding yourself and reaching towards the sky.
+Stand tall, grounding yourself and reaching towards the sky.
 Feel the energy flowing through your fingertips.

 Step 3: Forward Fold (Uttanasana) Exhale and bend forward from your hips, bringing your hands to the ground or reaching for your shins.
 Imagine releasing any tension or negativity as you fold forward.